Skip to content

 When Runbooks loads, it immediately shows a warning to users to confirm that they trust the Runbook they just opened.
 This warning will show on every Runbook you open until permanently hide it.

-By default, Runbooks uses an executable registry, which is a registry of all executable artifacts, to make sure that the backend server will only allow execution of scripts and commands defined directly in the Runbook you opened (versus running arbitrary scripts).
+By default, Runbooks uses an executable registry, which is a registry of all executable artifacts, to make sure that the main process will only allow execution of scripts and commands defined directly in the Runbook you opened (versus running arbitrary scripts).

 Here’s how it works.
-When a user runs runbooks open, runbooks watch, or runbooks serve, Runbooks starts the backend server and populates the executable registry with all scripts or commands contained in the Runbook.
+When you open a runbook (in standard mode), Runbooks starts the main process and populates the executable registry with all scripts or commands contained in the Runbook.
 To populate the executable registry, Runbooks reads your runbook.mdx file and scans for all <Check> and <Command> components.
 For each component, it extracts the script (either from the command prop for inline scripts or by reading the file specified in the path prop), assigns it a unique executable ID, and stores it in an in-memory registry.
 The registry maps each executable ID to its corresponding script content, component ID, and metadata like template variables.

-When you click “Run” in the UI, the frontend sends an execution request containing only the executable ID and any template variable values, but not the actual script content.
-The backend validates that this executable ID exists in the registry (which was built from your Runbook at startup), retrieves the pre-approved script content, renders it with the given variables if needed, and executes it.
-This means even if an attacker could manipulate API requests, they cannot inject arbitrary code because the backend will only execute scripts that were present in your Runbook when the server started.
+When you click “Run” in the UI, the renderer sends an execution request containing only the executable ID and any template variable values, but not the actual script content.
+The main process validates that this executable ID exists in the registry (which was built from your Runbook at startup), retrieves the pre-approved script content, renders it with the given variables if needed, and executes it.
+This means even if an attacker could manipulate IPC messages, they cannot inject arbitrary code because the main process will only execute scripts that were present in your Runbook when it was loaded.
 Effectively, the registry acts as a whitelist of approved executables.

-Runbooks has three execution modes with different security/convenience trade-offs:
+Runbooks has two execution modes with different security/convenience trade-offs:

 Terminal window